-Step 5: (Photo at far-right) Axles are intentionally a little long to accommodate manufacturing tolerances and tapering required to align wheel on tube.
+Step 6: Axles are intentionally a little long to accommodate manufacturing tolerances and tapering required to align wheel on tube.
 Once the truck is assembled, you can remove some of the axle extension by pressing the wheelset against the sideframe and gently filing off a little at a time, testing often.
 Be sure the filed axle end is parallel to the sideframe "bearing" or the end cap will wobble.